turingschool/backend-curriculum-site/module3/lessons/intro_to_background_workers.md

 ### Further practice
 - Create your own Job class which prints a string of your choice to the root page view

-I wonder if for "More Practice" we could ask students to create their own worker/job class.
-I think going through the whole setup would be very complex for a workshop style lesson, but one class with a low lift task might be reasonable.
-It could even be something very basic like printing some text to the screen so they can "see" it working.